smartcontractkit/aptos-starter-kit/README.md

 Next, open the `.env` file and fill in the following values:

 - `PRIVATE_KEY_HEX`: The private key of your wallet (EOA) on Aptos Testnet from which you're sending CCIP-BnM tokens from Aptos to EVM.
 You can find this in the `.aptos/config.yaml` file created by the `aptos init --network testnet` command above.
-- `PRIVATE_KEY`: The private key of your wallet (EOA) on Avalanche Fuji from which you're sending CCIP-BnM tokens from EVM to Aptos.
+- `PRIVATE_KEY`: The private key of your wallet (EOA) on Ethereum Sepolia from which you're sending CCIP-BnM tokens from EVM to Aptos.
 You can export your private key from your MetaMask Wallet, as shown in the [official MetaMask guide](https://support.metamask.io/configure/accounts/how-to-export-an-accounts-private-key/).
 - `ETHEREUM_SEPOLIA_RPC_URL`: The RPC endpoint for the Ethereum Sepolia testnet.
-You can obtain an RPC URL by signing up for a personal endpoint from [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/), or another node provider service.
-- `AVALANCHE_FUJI_RPC_URL`: The RPC endpoint for the Avalanche Fuji testnet.
 You can obtain an RPC URL by signing up for a personal endpoint from [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/), or another node provider service.

 ## Publish the modules on Aptos Testnet